Japan's Regions: Kii Peninsula 紀伊半島

 Kashikojima to Goza ferry across the Ago Bay.

 Osaka, Kyoto and Nagoya are the best access points for rail travel to the Kii Peninsula.
-The JR Ocean Arrow runs from Kyoto Station to Shingu in Wakayama Prefecture stopping at Shin Osaka, Tennoji and Wakayama.
+The JR Ocean Arrow runs from Kyoto Station to Shingu in Wakayama Prefecture stopping at Shin Osaka, Tennoji Station and Wakayama.
 The Kintetsu Ise Shima Liner runs from Nagoya to Kashikojima (1 hours, 50 minutes) via Toba (1 hour, 20 minutes).

 There are buses from Osaka to Wakayama and Shirahama and Wakayama has local buses to many towns in the area.